Crews battle fire at Sylvan Lake Lodge

 CUSTER STATE PARK, SD (KELO) — Firefighters in the Black Hills have been battling a fire at a popular tourist destination in Custer State Park.

-Fire broke out at the Sylvan Lake Lodge Saturday night.
-Crews from several departments remained at the scene throughout the night.
+The Fire broke out at the Sylvan Lake Lodge Saturday night.
+Crews from several departments remained at the scene throughout the night and into the morning.

 Local authorities have been urging the public to avoid the area.
 The fire was still considered active as of midnight.